icgrp/ese532_handouts/_sources/hw6/homework_submission.md

 # Homework Submission

 Your writeup should follow [the writeup guidelines](../writeup_guidelines).
-Your writeup should include your answers to the following questions:
+Your writeup should include your answers to the questions below.
+Even if a certain question(like 1-(c) or 1-(f)) is just a "step", please include it in your report and leave the bullet blank for the sake of easy grading.

 <style type="text/css">
     ol { list-style-type: decimal; }